MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/write-a-ucsi-driver.md

 If your system that implements Platform Policy Manager (PPM), as described in the UCSI specification, in an EC that is connected to the system over:

 - An ACPI transport, you do _not_ need to write a driver.
-Load the Microsoft provided in-box driver, (UcmUcsi.sys and UcmUcsiAcpiClient.sys).
+Load the Microsoft provided in-box driver, (UcmUcsiCx.sys and UcmUcsiAcpiClient.sys).
 (See [UCSI driver](ucsi.md)).

 - A non-ACPI transport, such as  USB, PCI, I2C or UART, you need to write a client driver for the controller.